shreyaspurohit/chrome.extension.uptimeRobotMonitor/README.md

 Download
 --------

-You can download the chrome extension from the chrome web store.
+You can download the chrome extension from the chrome web store at http://bit.ly/1mdSnjs.

 Usage
 -----